Highlights @ Prep

 Thank you to the lovely crew who joined Jack and me to learn more about the BlendEd course development process and teacher experience!
 For those of you who expressed interest in attending, but were unable to do so, I recorded an abridged version for you to view here: BlendEd Teacher Show & Tell

 Storyboard That demo, here is a video with some highlights.
 THANKS Katherine!

 Wondering how this tool might be used for World Language, English, or other disciplines?
 Here are some helpful teacher resources and lesson examples to check out.

 Ready to login to Storyboard That for the 1st time?
 Use the following 3-step method:

 After that you will always be able to login using your Google credentials instead of having to recall yet another username/password.
-At first your account will default to that of a student, so please let me know when you are ready for your account to be transformed from student to teacher.
+At first your account will default to that of a student, so please let the Tech Department folks know when you are ready for your account to be transformed from student to teacher.
 Then you will be able to create classes, make some example storyboards, and set up assignments.